 The goal for this blog is not to explain in detail how a web proxy works.
 If you want to have more details about this topic, I can recommend reading the following blog post: https://parsiya.net/blog/2016-07-28-thick-client-proxying---part-6-how-https-proxies-work/.

-When an endpoint wants to communicate to internet within a IT infrastructure that requires all internet traffic have to pass a proxy.
+When an endpoint wants to communicate to the internet within an IT infrastructure that requires all internet traffic have to pass a proxy.
 It will ask the internal web proxy server to connect to the external host and send back the results.

 Applications communicating to the internet over a non-transparent proxy are not directly communicating with the host on the internet, but ask the proxy to do that.
 That is why you will not see something like the following within your network connections: